dominicpp/computer-graphics-using-java/README.md

 # Computer-Graphics
-Computer graphics in Java.. w/o using any graphic libraries at all.
+Computer graphics in Java - w/o using any graphic libraries at all.

 In the fifth semester of my bachelor studies at the Beuth University of Applied Sciences I came in contact with computer graphics for the very first time.
 <br/><br/>